seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Puts back leave-taking, justles roughly by
 All time of pause, rudely beguiles our lips
 Of all rejoindure, forcibly prevents
-Our lock’d embrasures, strangles our dear vows
+Our lock'd embrasures, strangles our dear vows
 Even in the birth of our own labouring breath:
 We two, that with so many thousand sighs
 Did buy each other, must poorly sell ourselves
 With the rude brevity and discharge of one.
-Injurious time now with a robber’s haste
+Injurious time now with a robber's haste
 Crams his rich thievery up, he knows not how:
 As many farewells as be stars in heaven,
-With distinct breath and consign’d kisses to them,
+With distinct breath and consign'd kisses to them,
 He fumbles up into a lose adieu,
-And scants us with a single famish’d kiss,
+And scants us with a single famish'd kiss,
 Distasted with the salt of broken tears.

 **AENEAS**